-If a child has been identified as making less than expected progress or is not meeting age appropriate expectations, the first response is high quality teaching targeted at their areas of weakness.
-If progress continues to be less than expected it may be necessary for the Class Teacher/Room Leader to organise additional support or targeted intervention.
+If a child has been identified as making less than expected progress or is not meeting ageappropriate expectations, the first response is high quality teaching targeted at their areas of weakness.
+If progress continues to be less than expected it may be necessary for the Class Teacher to organise additional support or targeted intervention.
 This support could be extra group or individual support led by a trained adult.
 Different teaching resources may be used.
 This will usually take place within the classroom as part of the lesson to maximise the impact.
 Interventions can range from a short daily session to longer less frequent sessions a week depending on the need of the child.
-It is the Class Teacher's/Room Leader's responsibility to provide for children with SEND in his/her class and to follow the school's procedures for identifying, assessing and making provision to meet those needs.
-Where the interventions involve teaching away from the main class the Class Teacher still retains responsibility for the child and works closely with support staff to plan and assess the impact of the interventions advice, monitoring and links with outside agencies.
+It is the Class Teacher's responsibility to provide for children with SEND in his/her class and to follow the school's procedures for identifying, assessing and making provision to meet those needs.
+Where the interventions involve teaching away from the main class the Class Teacher still retains responsibility for the child and works closely with support staff to plan and assess the impact of the interventions and how they can be linked back to classroom teaching.
+The Head of LS provides advice, monitoring and links with outside agencies.